smdaa/smdaa.github.io/content/post/building-an-rtl-sdr-fm-radio-from-scratch-in-c-part-1-the-usb-driver.md

 It still cannot tune.
 We have `rtl_read_reg` and `rtl_write_reg`, but we do not know what most of the registers do.

-The next part is about the hardware itself: what happens between the antenna and the bytes, how the tuner works, and what I and Q are.
+The next part is about the chip itself: what is actually inside the dongle, why the tuner cannot be reached directly, and how you work out what to write to a chip whose datasheet was never meant to leave the building.

-Stay tuned.
-By part 3 that should stop being a figure of speech.
+By the end of it, this stops being a television receiver.